Coronavirus Update: 346 Americans Emerge From Quarantine At California Military Bases

 The charity is providing food for those on board in a bid to ease the strain on the ship's crew, which has been working to feed passengers, keep the ship clean and perform other duties as the cruise ship sits in isolation at the terminal.

-The Diamond Princess's captain announced World Central Kitchen's new role in a ship-wide address Tuesday, according to passenger Matthew Smith.
+The Diamond Princess' captain announced World Central Kitchen's new role in a shipwide address Tuesday, according to passenger Matthew Smith.

 "This is to relieve pressure on the crew," Smith said via Twitter, adding that he believes the extra help could make it easier for people working on the ship to observe quarantine rules.